15-Ab/potd/README.md

 **Initialized the Frequency Count Array (`sco`) :**
    - Created an array `sco` with a size of `s.length() + 1` to store frequency counts.
-   - Counted the occurrences of each frequency in the HashMap and update the `sco` array.
+   - Counted the occurrences of each frequency in the HashMap and updated the `sco` array.

 **Performed Removals :**
    - While `k` is greater than 0 :